koji-project/koji/docs/source/kojid_conf.rst

       The _host string to use in mock.

    mockuser=kojibuilder
-      The user to run as when doing builds.
-Note, that user must exist on builder.
+      The user to run as when performing builds.
+Note, that user must exist on the build host and must have permission to use mock.

    rpmbuild_timeout=86400
       Timeout for build duration (24 hours).
 Propagated to mock, not